 When to refinance your mortgage

-My wife and I are in the process of refinancing our mortgage.
-We purchased our current home in 2004 and obtained a 30-year fixed-rate mortgage at 5.625%.
-We are refinancing the loan to another 30-year fixed-rate mortgage at 4.875%.
+My wife and I just closed on the refinancing of our mortgage.
+We purchased our home in 2004 and obtained a 30-year fixed-rate mortgage at 5.625%.
+We have refinanced the loan to another 30-year fixed-rate mortgage at 3.875% (today's mortgage rates are incredible).

 While there are a lot of difficult decisions to make when it comes to money, refinancing your mortgage doesn't have to be one of them.
 In fact, deciding whether you should refinance your home loan is generally a very simple analysis.
-Let's look at the five primary reasons to refinance a mortgage, and then some specific circumstance that can make the decision more difficult.
+Let's look at the five primary reasons to refinance a mortgage.

 With an ARM, rates can go up significantly, depending on the terms of the loan and prevailing interest rates.
 And given the historically low rates we see today, chances are that the rates on ARMs will increase significantly over the coming years.